 About the Candidate - Chief Larry Dordea

-A lifelong resident of Alliance, Lawrence Dordea began his law enforcement career in his hometown at the age of 21, after graduating from Alliance High School and attending Stark State College.
+A lifelong resident of Stark County, Lawrence (Larry) Dordea began his law enforcement career in his hometown at the age of 21, after graduating from Alliance High School and attending Stark State College.

 During his 30 years with Alliance, he was promoted through the ranks, becoming police chief in July 1998.
-Under his leadership, the department was widely recognized for its grassroots, anti-drug efforts.
+Under his leadership, the department was widely recognized for its grassroots, anti-drug efforts and the crime rate in Alliance was reduced by more than 50%.

-Dordea was widely recognized for his leadership, creativity and tactics, especially in the areas of drug enforcement and violent crime reduction, participating in the service of nearly 1,000 search warrants and the arrests of hundreds of felons before retiring in December 2007.
+Dordea has more than 35 years of hands-on, boots-on-the-ground local law enforcement experience.
+During his tenure as Alliance chief of police, he was widely recognized for his leadership, creativity and tactics, especially in the areas of drug enforcement and violent crime reduction, participating in the service of more than 1,000 search warrants and the arrests of hundreds of felons.

-Following a loss in his initial run for elected office, Dordea was hired by the Village of Hartville and quickly ascended to the position of police chief.
+Dordea retired from Alliance to enter into the 2008 race for Stark County Sheriff.
+Dordea was hired by the Village of Hartville and quickly ascended to the position of police chief.

-In addition to being a graduate of the Federal Bureau of Investigation National Academy, Dordea also holds the following memberships:
+In addition to being a graduate of the prestigious Federal Bureau of Investigation (FBI) National Academy and the Stark County Leadership Government Academy.
+Dordea also holds the following memberships:

 - Fraternal Order of Police Lodge 73 (serving as a past president)